UKHomeOffice/engineering-guidance-and-standards/docs/standards/standard.template.md

 id: SEGAS-00000 # Set unique ID for standard
 # use `tags: []` for no tags, "Standards" tag is included automatically.
 # Check https://ho-cto.github.io/engineering-guidance-and-standards/tags/ for existing tags
-# Note: tags must match capitalisation of previously used tags
+# Note: tags must use sentence case capitalisation
 tags:
-  - TAG 1
+  - Tag one
-  - TAG 2
+  - Tag two
 related: # remove this section if you do not need related links on your page
   sections:
     - title: Related links